NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 **Incidental Use**

-As a convenience to the North Coast Church user community, incidental use of information systems is permitted.
+As a convenience to staff, incidental use of information systems is permitted.
 The following restrictions apply:

 - Authorized Users are responsible for exercising good judgment regarding the reasonableness of personal use.
 Immediate supervisors are responsible for supervising their employees regarding excessive use.
-- Incidental personal use of electronic mail, internet access, fax machines, printers, copiers, and so on, is restricted to North Coast Church approved users; it does not extend to family members or other acquaintances.
+- Incidental personal use of internet access, fax machines, printers, copiers, assigned devices, and so on, is restricted to North Coast Church approved users; it does not extend to family members or other acquaintances.
-- Incidental use must not result in direct costs to North Coast Church without prior approval of management.
+- Incidental use must not result in direct costs to North Coast Church without prior approval from management.
 - Incidental use must not interfere with the normal performance of an employee’s work duties.
 - No files or documents may be sent or received that may cause legal action against, or embarrassment to, North Coast Church.
-- Storage of data, files, and documents within North Coast Church’s information systems must be nominal, incidental and temporary.
+- Storage of personal data, files, and documents within North Coast Church’s information systems must be nominal, incidental and temporary.
-- All messages, files, and documents — including personal messages, files, and documents — located on North Coast Church information systems are owned by North Coast Church, may be subject to open records requests, and may be accessed in accordance with this policy.
+- All messages, files, data, and documents — including personal messages, files, and documents — located on North Coast Church information systems are owned by North Coast Church, may be subject to open records requests, and may be accessed in accordance with this policy.

 ## **Review and Acceptance**